 Wyoming’s Asbestos Laws

-Wyoming, as with every other state in the nation, has measures in place to monitor and oversee the removal of asbestos.
+Wyoming has measures in place to monitor and oversee asbestos removal.
 These measures are put into place by the Wyoming Department of Environmental Quality to ensure that working around asbestos and handling asbestos is done as safely as possible:

-The removal and then disposal of asbestos products are very simplified.
-Asbestos, in a “friable” condition breaks down easily and is no harm to the environment.
+- The disposal of asbestos products is regulated.
+Asbestos, in a “friable” condition, breaks down easily and is no harm to the environment.
 And as such, can be disposed of in a local landfill.

-Non-friable Asbestos products, due to the fibers not breaking down easily, require permission from a local landfill operator prior to anticipated disposal.
-And in certain cases where a landfill cannot dispose of the Asbestos product, one may need to hire contractors for proper removal.
+- Non-friable Asbestos products, due to the fibers not breaking down easily, require permission from a local landfill operator prior to anticipated disposal.

 For additional information and more detailed resources, contact the Wyoming DEQ at the following numbers: